Menu

 Dear Friends,

-I'll explore these little remembered but controversial and consequential stories at our Shabbat Evening Service (7:30 PM).
+I'll talk about this at our Shabbat Evening Service (7:30 PM).

 Shabbat shalom,